smallbasic/smallbasic.github.io/_build/reference/617-graphics-image.markdown

 ### Draw command

 The draw command draws the image immediately to the screen.
-Calling the draw command a second time with new coordinates, will draw the same image a second at the new position to the screen.
+Calling the draw command a second time with new coordinates, will draw the same image a second time at the new position to the screen.

 ```
  i.draw([x,y [,opacity]])